top of page

 • 2 min read

 If you need to use a U.S. document in Spain, it must be authenticated with an apostille.
-Because both the United States and Spain are members of the Hague Convention, an apostille issued by the California Secretary of State verifies the authenticity of signatures and seals so your documents are legally accepted in Spain.
+Because both the United States and Spain are members of the Hague Apostille Convention, an apostille issued by the California Secretary of State verifies the authenticity of signatures and seals so your documents are legally accepted in Spain.

 California apostille for documents used in Spain

-California apostille attached to documents
+California apostille certificates attached to notarized documents

 Personal & Legal Documents

-Citizenship & Immigration Documents
+Citizenship & Immigration

-• Spanish nationality or residency paperwork
+• Spanish nationality or residency documents

 • Civil registry documents